MehmetFurkanAyd1n/motion-simulator-forku-tolga-varolussal-krize-girip-silerse-diye/README.md

 ("Mafsal" is a shift rod universal joint, sorry for the weird naming)

 ## MOTION COMPENSATION
 If you will use VR you will need motion compensation.
-I use a Quest 3 headset and the easiest way to do motion compensation with it is <a href="https://www.infusevr.com/" target="_blank">Part 2</a>
+I use a Quest 3 headset and the easiest way to do motion compensation with it is <a href="https://www.infusevr.com/" target="_blank">Infuse VR</a>

 Here is a <a href="https://www.youtube.com/watch?v=juNZTGpDjnA" target="_blank">tutorial video</a> to set it up.